homerclassic/exocore/_daily/Notes on Bonkler City.md

 BONKLER CITY!!!!!!!!!!!!!!!!!!

-I am coming to blow up Bonkler City
+BONKLER CITY IS SO BEAUTIFUL

 nuclear power in Bonkler City would be so cool

+Bonkler City needs slave labour

 Bonkler City, Milady Village, Remilio Ghetto, YAYO Business District

-I <3 Bonkler City

-God Bless Bonkler City!

 Bonkler City is sacred